PlanToCodeDesktop workspace for Codex CLI

 - ✓Local key_value_store for runtime preferences

-- ✓Usage and cost recorded per job
+- ✓Usage and cost tracked per analysis job

 Usage and Cost Ledger